Unsupervised Domain Adaptation Using Approximate Label Matching: Experiments and Results

 \subsection{Sentiment Classification}

-In the sentiment dataset, we are provided with product reviews from Amazon.com \cite{sentiment}.
-Each review comes from either Amazon's book, DVD, electronics, or kitchen department, and each of these domains contains 2,000 samples.
-Reviews are supplied as term frequencies, which we converted into a TF-IDF representation.
-We then performed Principal Components Analysis (PCA) on the entire dataset, capturing 95\% of its total variance and dramatically reducing its dimensionality.
+In the sentiment dataset, we are provided with product reviews from {\tt amazon.com} \cite{sentiment}.
+All reviews come from items in either Amazon's book, DVD, electronics, or kitchen departments, and data from each department contains 2,000 samples; each department is a separate domain.
+Each review is represented as term frequencies for a specified vocabulary.
+The goal is to distinguish between positive and negative reviews.

-In this experiment $g$ and $f_i$ have the same architecture as in the MEG experiment, but with a hundred hidden nodes each instead of ten.
-As in the previous experiment, Table \ref{err-senti} shows a breakdown of percent errors.
-Our approach achieves lower classification errors than any of the competing methods used.